Learning Gateway opening times and contact details

 Do you need to speak with someone urgently because you’re concerned about your own or someone else’s immediate wellbeing or safety?

-We've listed options available to you as a student or member of staff, including 24/7 services and support in times of crisis.Immediate help options
+We've listed options available to you as a student or member of staff, including 24/7 services and support in times of crisis.Wellbeing help